Reuben Hammersley

-Captain Reuben George Hammersley (born 26 September 1897, date of death unknown) was an English World War I flying ace credited with eight aerial victories.
+Captain Reuben George Hammersley (26 September 1897 – after 1940) was an English World War I flying ace credited with eight aerial victories.

 Biography

 Hammersley was born in Leicester, and worked as a Boot factor in Measham before the war.
 He learned to fly, receiving Royal Aero Club Aviator's Certificate No. 3556 on a Caudron biplane at Wallisdown School, Bournemouth, on 14 September 1916, then joined the Royal Flying Corps as a cadet, being commissioned as a temporary second lieutenant (on probation) on 3 May 1917, and was confirmed in his rank on 27 July.